Prior-free cosmological parameter estimation of Cosmicflows-4: Introduction

-This work presents a forward modeling of the first spherical modes of the velocity field (radial flow, bulk flow) from peculiar velocity data which makes minimal \LCDM assumptions.
-The \LCDM model is used only in the equation relating distances and redshifts.
-More importantly, no velocity-velocity correlation function or power spectrum is assumed.
-Such a forward modeling reconstruction of the first spherical modes of the velocity field was proposed by \citet{Boubel2024,Boubel2025}.
-Even though the approaches are similar, differences are found both in methodology and observational application: \citet{Boubel2024,Boubel2025} are limited to the Cosmicflows-4 Tully-Fisher sample \citep{Kourkchi2022}, while we apply our reconstruction method to the entire Cosmicflows-4 catalog of peculiar velocities.
-This enables a deeper result while raising issues of anisotropy, which has been shown to lead to overestimation of the bulk flow \citep{Andersen2016a}.
+We present a forward modeling of the first two spherical modes of the velocity field (radial flow and bulk flow) from peculiar velocity data that makes minimum \LCDM{} assumptions.
+As it relies on the Bayesian framework, the method can directly treat the observational data without relying on an intermediary distance estimator such as \cite{Watkins2015}.
+Limiting the reconstruction to the first modes of the velocity enables us to depart from strong priors on the power spectrum of the velocity field, such as in \cite{Hoffman2024}, minimizing the effect of the assumed cosmology on the resulting radial and bulk flows.
+Finally, compared to \cite{Boubel2024}, our more generalist, but less realistic, treatment of the data allows us to apply our method to the entire Cosmicflows-4 catalog of peculiar velocities.
+This leads to results on the velocity flow at greater depth while raising issues of anisotropy coupled to the selection in magnitude \citep{Andersen2016a}.